Calcaneal Apophysitis (Sever’s Disease) | Most Common Cause of Heel Pain in Kids

 Once we confirm that the problem is due to calcaneal apophysitis we have two primary goals:

-- The first goal is to reduce tension on the tendons and ligaments that pull on the growth plate of the heel bone.
-We usually do this with a prefabricated arch support or a custom orthotic.
-To keep costs down, we often start with a prefabricated orthotic and modify it to provide the best result for your child.
+To keep costs down, we usually start with a prefabricated orthotic and modify it to provide the best result for your child.
 If this doesn’t provide adequate relief, then we will consider a custom orthotic.
 Custom orthotics work better because, if they are made correctly, they conform tighter to the arch of the foot and thus transfer more pressure off of the heel.
 These are called total contact orthotics.

 We’ll also work with you and your child to make sure they have the appropriate shoes for their activities.
 Our goal is not only to cure the current problem, but also to prevent it from returning.